A Turing machine:

 • If TM doesn’t halt, is not accepted

-Turing Machines as a Transducer [= Transformation on a language]
+Turing Machines as a Transducer (=Transformation on a language)

 def.
+Turing-Computable.
 A function is Turing-Computable if:

-Example of a Turing Machine representing a turing-computable function:
+Example of a Turing Machine representing a turing-computable function: Untitled

 Turing Machine Building Blocks